 Have you seen a legal adviser?

 You may have already got legal advice but not really understood the advice.
-In this case, you can ask the CAB for help and with your permission, they will contact the lawyer and help make the information clear to you.
+In this case, you can ask Citizens Advice for help and with your permission, they will contact the lawyer and help make the information clear to you.

 You may have been told by your lawyer that you do not have a good enough case and be unhappy with this advice.
-If your lawyer was given to you by Legal Aid, the Acting Batonnier could be asked to give another opinion.
-Or you could get a second legal opinion at your own expense.
-If that happens, it is important to get a lawyer who is experienced in personal injury claims.
+You could get a second legal opinion in which case you should ensure your chosen lawyer is experienced in personal injury claims.

 How much money do you have?

 If you have money problems as a result of the injury it is important to try speak to someone about managing money and debt.
 You need to get as much income as possible and claim any benefits you might be due.
-CAB can give you advice.
+Citizens advice can give you advice.